lsst-dm/dmtn-057/index.rst

                        "NumScienceSources")
        ...

-Unlike the solution given in the :ref:`metadata-based architecture<arch-metadata-examples-fdia>`, this implementation assumes that merging of multiple units of work is handled by ``NumDiaSources`` and ``NumScienceSources``.
+Unlike the solution given in the :ref:`metadata-based architecture<arch-metadata-examples-fdia>`, this implementation assumes that merging of multiple units of work is handled by ``NumDiaSources`` and ``NumScienceSources`` (which can simply be added during single-task metric processing).
+The only fraction computed is that of the total source counts.

 .. _arch-direct-examples-dcrgof: